ErwinLutke/UR10-Controller/README.md

 # UR10-Controller
+An new interface has been developed for the UR in the repo: https://github.com/ErwinLutke/UR It can be used to build your application for the UR.

 A small python program for controlling a Universal Robot with URScripting.

 Written in Python 3.7 no extra modules needed.